 - First, prepare your cleaning product.
 Dish soap mixed with water works really great.

 - Clean a small part of your luggage with the soapy water and a washcloth.
 If everything appears to be coming off nice, continue with the whole case.

 - After you’re finished, make sure to wipe down all of the soapy residues with clean water and a washcloth.

 - If some spots don’t come out with dish soap, try cleaning them with either some baking soda mixed with toothpaste or nail polish remover.
 Test on a less-visible spot first, to see if the baking soda/nail polish remover doesn’t ruin the plastic.

 - Dry your luggage thoroughly with all zippers open.

-For cleaning leather luggage, avoid vacuuming the exterior, as it leaves some scratches.
-Also, avoid cleaning with a lot of water, as it may damage the leather (A half-dry washcloth shouldn’t damage anything).
+For cleaning leather luggage, avoid vacuuming the exterior, as it leaves visible scratches.
+Also, avoid cleaning with a lot of water, as it may damage the leather.

-Firstly, remove all of the dirt with a dry cloth.
+First, remove all of the dirt with a dry cloth.
 For all of the corners and smaller places, use a dry toothbrush.
-After most of the dust is gone, try removing the most visible marks with a special leather cleaner (Leather sofa cleaner works just great!), applying it with a soft cloth.
+After most of the dust is gone, try removing the most visible marks with a special leather cleaner (leather sofa cleaner works just great,) applying it with a soft cloth.
 If your case is suede, use a special cleaner for suede leather, that’s usually applied with a brush.

 If your case is really beaten up, some of the larger scratches can be removed with a special leather marker.
 However, make sure that you purchase the right color.